Yamen-1/Shopping/README.md

 ---

-This simple shopping cart prototype shows how React with Typescript, React hooks, react Context and Styled Components can be used to build a friendly user experience with instant visual updates and scaleable code in ecommerce applications.
+This simple shopping cart prototype shows how React with Typescript, React hooks, react and Styled Components can be used to build a friendly user experience with instant visual updates and scaleable code in ecommerce applications.

 ### Features
+-fitch Api

-- Add and remove products from the floating cart using Context Api
+- Add and remove products from the floating cart
-- Filter products by available sizes using Context Api
+- Filter products by available sizes
-- Responsive design
+- Style Bootstrap

 - ## Build/Run
 - [React js]